 Pattern for a Baby Unicorn Sculpture Made with Apoxie Sculpt

-I painted mine with chalk paint, which gives it a nice soft coat – but any acrylic paint will work well.
+The unicorn shown here was painted with chalk paint, which gives it a nice soft coat – but any acrylic paint will work.

 This is a fairly advanced project.
 If you’re new to sculpting you might want to make the Mini-Bunny first, just to get used to building an armature using a pattern and crumpled foil.